SpaceWorksCo/guides/Run-MM2.md

 It is assumed you already have already [Setup MM2](Setup-MM2.md).

+If you'd like to simplify this process, try [using webworker01's mmtools](Use-Webworker01's-mmtools.md).

 The instructions use the program `screen` to keep the process running in the background.

 ### Instructions